blagae/whitakers_words/project_structure.md

 ```
 **TODO add all metadata modifiers to enums.py**

-You can also specify a fully customized dictionary as part of the `DataLayer`,
+You can also specify a fully customised dictionary as part of the `DataLayer`,
 by using the dictionary's keywords that are used in its initialization.
 This is prominently used in the unit tests, to test the API with a "minimal" dictionary.
 If you want to do this, then you will have to recreate the data structure of the list(s) and/or dict(s) that you want to override.